 Mark A. Levine and Eugene Rachlis, The Complete Book of Bible Quotations, Pocket Books, 1986.
 Bible quotations arranged by topic.

-Herbert Lockyer, Sr., ed., Nelson's Illustrated Bible Dictionary, Thomas Nelson Publishers, 1986.
-Commentary on people, places, things and doctrines of the Bible, arranged by topic.
+Ronald F. Youngblood, F. F. Bruce, and R. K. Harrison, Thomas Nelson Publishers, eds., Nelson’s New Illustrated Bible Dictionary, Thomas Nelson, Inc., 1995.
+Encyclopedia of people, places, things and doctrines of the Bible, arranged by topic.
 Includes references to relevant Bible passages.

 I. Howard Marshall, ed., New Bible Dictionary, Third Edition, Intervarsity Press, 1996.
-Commentary on people, places, things and doctrines of the Bible, arranged by topic.
+Encyclopedia of people, places, things and doctrines of the Bible, arranged by topic.
 Includes references to relevant Bible passages.

 James L. Mays, ed., Harper's Bible Commentary, Harper, 1988.
 Section-by-section commentary, interpretation and historical perspective on each book of the Bible from a scholarly viewpoint.